 Mulally, who joined Ford in 2006 from Boeing Co.
-(BA), engineered a turnaround by globalizing operations, cutting costs and adding fuel-efficient models such as the Fiesta subcompact.
+(BA:US), engineered a turnaround by globalizing operations, cutting costs and adding fuel-efficient models such as the Fiesta subcompact.
 Ford fell last year on uncertainty about the global recovery; the shares have risen 16 percent this year.

 “He’s doing a lot better than the shareholders,” said Gary Bradshaw, a fund manager at Dallas-based Hodges Capital Management, which owns about 250,000 Ford shares.
 “He’s done as good a job as any executive out there, but it’s getting harder and harder to justify the big salary and big stock options he gets when the stock isn’t performing.”